Wyoming, Michigan: Education

 Currently the city is served by 8 school districts.
-In the southwest panhandle is served by Grandville Public Schools, the south extension of the city by Metro Health is served by Byron Center Public Schools, the central part is served by Wyoming Public Schools, the southeast is served by Kelloggsville Public Schools, the area south of 56th St and East of the railroad tracks is served by Kentwood Public Schools, a small annexed section by Hall St and Freeman Ave is served by Grand Rapids Public Schools, the northeast is served by Godwin Heights Public Schools, and finally the northern section of the city is served by Godfrey-Lee Public Schools.
+The southwest panhandle is served by Grandville Public Schools, the south extension of the city near Metro Health is served by Byron Center Public Schools, the central part is served by Wyoming Public Schools, the southeast is served by Kelloggsville Public Schools, the area south of 56th St and east of the railroad tracks is served by Kentwood Public Schools, a small annexed section near Hall St and Freeman Avenue is served by Grand Rapids Public Schools, the northeast is served by Godwin Heights Public Schools, and finally the northern section of the city is served by Godfrey-Lee Public Schools.

-Of the eight districts only 4—Grandville Public Schools—does not have the majority of the buildings in the city.
-Grand Rapids Public Schools, Kentwood Public Schools and Byron Center Public Schools do not have any schools in the City of Wyoming.
-The remaining have 13 elementary schools, 3 out of 13 middle schools, 4 out of 8 high schools, with Godfrey-Lee providing a combination middle high school in the city.
+Of the eight districts only four do not have the majority of the buildings in the city.
+Grand Rapids Public Schools, Kentwood Public Schools and Byron Center Public Schools do not have any schools in the City of Wyoming; Grandville Public Schools has most of its schools outside of the Wyoming city limits.
+The remaining four districts do have many schools in the Wyoming city limits: 13 elementary schools, 3 out of 13 middle schools, 4 out of 8 high schools, with Godfrey-Lee having a combination middle high school located in the city.

 The Potter's House, a Christian K-12 school, maintains its high school campus in Wyoming.
 Holy Trinity Lutheran School is a Pre-K-8 grade school of the Wisconsin Evangelical Lutheran Synod in Wyoming.
+The Roman Catholic Diocese of Grand Rapids has two K-8 schools, St John Vianney School and San Juan Diego Academy.

-The city is also served for college by Grand Rapids Community College in downtown Grand Rapids.
-In Allendale, northwest of the city, is Grand Valley State University.
+For higher education the city is served by Grand Rapids Community College in downtown Grand Rapids.
+In Allendale, northwest of the city, there is Grand Valley State University.
 Further universities can be found in Lansing, Big Rapids, and Kalamazoo.
-Also located in the immediate area is Hope College in Holland, Davenport University in Caledonia Township, Calvin College on the east side of Grand Rapids, Aquinas College also on the east side of Grand Rapids, Cornerstone University on the northeast side of Grand Rapids, along with Grace Bible College in the city as well.
-The Protestant Reformed Theological Seminary located in 4949 West Ivanrest Ave Wyoming, Michigan.
+Also located in the immediate area is Hope College in Holland, Davenport University in Caledonia Township, Calvin College on the east side of Grand Rapids, Aquinas College also on the east side of Grand Rapids, Cornerstone University on the northeast side of Grand Rapids, along with Grace Bible College.
+The Protestant Reformed Theological Seminary is located in 4949 West Ivanrest Ave Wyoming, Michigan.

 Infrastructure

 Public transit

-The city is part of the Grand Rapids-based Interurban Transit Partnership, called the Rapid.
-It currently runs Routes 1, 3, 8, 10, 16, 24, 28, and 44 in the city; that is 8 out of the 26 routes.
+The city is part of the Grand Rapids-based Interurban Transit Partnership, called The Rapid.
+It currently runs Routes 1, 3, 8, 10, 16, 24, 28, and 44 in the city of Wyoming; that is 8 out of the system's 26 routes.
 Currently the U.S. Department of Transportation is funding a good portion of a new transit system for the area.
 It will run along Division Avenue on the east side of the city from its southernmost point to the downtown.
 It is a bus rapid transit system with only 5 projected stations on the route inside of the city.
-The new line will be run by the Rapid.
+The new line will be run by The Rapid.